nuela-uhb/jaseci_seminar_kenya_2025/README.md

 # jaseci_seminar_kenya_2025
-Learning repo for AI Seminar with Dr.Jason Mars :Decentralizing  Ai innovation This repository contains practical projects completed during the Generative AI Seminar.
+Learning repository for  Generative AI Applications program with Dr.Jason Mars :Decentralizing  Ai innovation This repository contains practical and learning projects running concurently with the Generative AI Seminar.
-It demonstrates hands-on learning and integration of *Jac and Python* in building a simple Habit Tracker project.
+It demonstrates hands-on learning and integration of *Jac and Python* in building, where i created a simple Habit Tracker project.

 Project: Habit Tracker (Jac + Python Integration)